-Average cost to build a pool
+How much does it cost to build a pool?

 Type of pool

 The location of your pool and excavation required also has a big impact on costs, so take time to assess your block.
-Today’s trend in indoor outdoor living means smaller rectangular pools positioned close to the house are becoming more popular, especially in urban areas where space is at a premium.
+Today’s trend in indoor-outdoor living means smaller rectangular pools positioned close to the house are becoming more popular, especially in urban areas where space is at a premium.

-Connecting your pool with your outdoor entertaining areas helps create a resort feel, but the costs involved with landscaping can become a large chunk of your budget.
-Tropical garden designs including hardwood timber decking, paving, feature walls, water features and tropical planting all help blend your pool blend with the surrounding landscape.
+Connecting your pool with your outdoor entertaining areas helps to create a resort feel, but the costs involved with landscaping can become a large chunk of your budget.
+Tropical garden designs including hardwood timber decking, paving, feature walls, water features, and tropical planting all help blend your pool blend with the surrounding landscape.

-And then there’s the wide range of pool coping and tiling options, from marble and mosaics, to pebble finishes and even crushed quartz.
+And then there’s the wide range of pool coping and tiling options, from marble and mosaics to pebble finishes and even crushed quartz.
 The size and position of your pool will also determine how much pool fencing you require by law (contact your local council for the latest regulations).
 Frameless glass is fashionable but traditional options such as tubular fencing are more affordable.

 Next steps: choosing your pool builder

 So it’s time to hire a pool builder.
 Hidden costs can often cause disputes so make sure you make a list of questions to ask a pool builder to understand what’s included.
-Obtain quotes from at least three builders, check licences with your relevant state or territory government fair trading department and make sure you follow up references.
+Obtain quotes from at least three builders, check their licenses with your relevant state or territory government fair trading department and make sure you follow up references.
 Make time to inspect one or more pools built by your preferred contractor and talk to owners about their experience.